-Cytherians
+Cytherians 2

 This dilemma represents a moving required action.
 When it is encountered, the mission or scouting attempt immediately ends.
 If Mission Debriefing is in play, the crew is "stopped" before they can use any remaining RANGE to move that turn.
 The dilemma does not relocate your ship; you must use normal ship movement to move to the far end of the spaceline.
-Once the far end of the spaceline.
 Once the far end of the spaceline is identified (i.e., right or left end), that destination does not change even if the spaceline is rearranged with Blade of Tkon.
 See actions - required, ties.